RaizorDev/cell/README.md

 #Cell

-Cell is a module pattern mediator plugin that allows the user to control javascript functions by modules and call them by broadcasting a Mediator component.

-It allows to inject dependencies on the functions, it gives the user total control over the modules allowing the user to start or stop modules if it's desired.
+**Cell** is a module pattern mediator plugin that allows users to control JavaScript functions by using modules which can be called by broadcasting a Mediator component.
+It allows the injection of dependencies on the functions, giving the user total control over the modules (modules can be started and/or stopped at will).

-Also the user can set filters for the modules, if we broadcast one function with some arguments  first those arguments are tested against the filter to be able to execute the function inside the module.
+Besides, the user can set filters for the modules; if a function is broadcast with one or more arguments, those arguments are first tested against the filter to determine if the function inside the module will be executed.

-##Register a module
+##Registering a module

 ```javascript
 Mediator.add('TestModule',function(){